LennyTaelman/LennyTaelman.github.io/_news/ic_geom_2024.md

 ---
-This term, the [Intercity Geometry Seminar](https://www.math.leidenuniv.nl/~duttay/icspring24.html) will be focused on The integral Hodge conjecture for two-dimensional Calabi-Yau categories, after [Alex Perry](https://websites.umich.edu/~arper/).
+This term, the [Intercity Geometry Seminar](https://www.math.leidenuniv.nl/~duttay/icspring24.html) will be focused on *the integral Hodge conjecture for two-dimensional Calabi-Yau categories*, after [Alex Perry](https://websites.umich.edu/~arper/).